Contributing to the MariaDB Project

 MariaDB Email Lists

-A great way to get started in MariaDB is to participate in e-mail discussions via our Launchpad lists (whichever list best matches your interests):
+A great way to get started in MariaDB is to participate in e-mail discussions via our mailing lists (whichever list best matches your interests):

 You can find additional email address, email archives and ways to connect with MariaDB people here.